 Narrow viewing angle.

 The Roku Pro Series TV is good for a home theater.
 It has good contrast and zone precision, so blacks are deep with only some minor haloing around subtitles and highlights.
 The TV is bright enough in HDR to make highlights pop, and colors are vibrant, making HDR content impactful.
+It has good motion handling, with a quick response time, and it removes judder from most sources.
 However, it has poor PQ EOTF tracking, so most of the image is over-brightened in HDR, meaning it doesn't stay true to the filmmaker's intent.
 Unfortunately, its upscaling and low-quality content smoothing are only alright, so it's best to stick to high-quality sources when possible.

 Accurate colors in SDR out of the box.